NHSDigital/record-a-vaccination-guidance/app/adding-vaccines-and-batches.md

 Note: For COVID-19 batches, enter the batch number and thawed expiry date provided by your vaccine supplier.
 You can find this information on the vaccine vial box.

 Once you’ve added a batch, it’s immediately activated for users to select when they are recording a vaccination.

+## Expired and depleted batches

+If you set a batch expiry or depletion date, it will remain active for users to select until midnight that day.
+It will then become inactive, and users cannot select it when they record new vaccinations.

+However, if a saved vaccination record needs to be edited, users can still select an expired or depleted batch if it was active at the time of the vaccination.